 In ancient Rome the God appears in the constellation Taurus, one of the oldest of the zodiac star signs.
 The Bull represents Jupiter, who turned himself into a Bull to abduct a woman, one of his favorite hobbies.

-In ancient Rome as well appears the worship of the Sun God Mithras, which rose in popularity about the same time as Christianity, in the first century CE.
-Mithras was borrowed from the Persian Mithra and adapted to Roman philosophies.
+In ancient Rome as well appears the worship of the Sun God Mithras, which rises in popularity about the same time as Christianity, in the first century AD.
+Mithras is borrowed from Persian Mithra and adapted to Roman philosophies.
 In Rome Mithras is strongly associated with the Cult of the Bull and taurobolium or ritual bull sacrifice.

 A popular theme is Mithras killing a sacrificial bull with a knife, by request of the Sun himself, Sol.
 In artworks he's often accompanied by helper animals snake, scorpion and dog.
-The scorpion holds the bull's genitals while the dog laps up the blood spilling from the wound and the snake is either biting the bull or just hanging around.
+The scorpion holds the bull's genitals while the dog laps up the blood spilling from the wound and the snake is either biting the bull or part of background activity.

 In engravings and reliefs a pair of torch bearers appear, one on either side of Mithras and the Bull.
 The Bull's tail might end as a sheaf of wheat, symbol of Virgo, fertility, the harvest.
 The scorpion is thought to represent Scorpio, the torch bearers Gemini.